-Visible industrial quality (ISI)
+Visual quality (ISI)

-Use of visible industrial quality is to be recommended when the client wishes to see the wood structure and accepts the naturalness of the product.
-This surface quality is usually adequate for the requirements of office, industrial and commercial buildings but implies a certain tolerance regarding the quality level.
+The visible quality is recommended when the builder wants to see the wood structure and show the naturalness of the product.
+This surface quality is most often chosen for the visible areas in office, industrial, residential and commercial buildings.